klymenkoserhii/localstack-wisetack-samples/README.md

 The two possible API Gateway integrations for lambda are 'Lambda-Proxy' and 'Lambda'.

-In this sample 'Lambda' integration used.
+In this sample 'Lambda' custom integration used.
 This type of the integration offers more control over transmission data.
 The request can be modified before it is sent to lambda and the response can be modified after it is sent from lambda.
 This can be done by mapping templates which transforms the payload, as per the user customisations.
 API Gateway uses Velocity